-Grain is a practice dedicated to social and environmental responsibility.
+Grain is a design practice dedicated to social and environmental responsibility.
 Our work unites current manufacturing technologies and age-old craft techniques.
 Goods are produced in small batch runs at our island studio or through special collaborations with expert artisans in the US and abroad.

 As a full service design consultancy and studio, we offer expertise in research, strategy and design for companies interested in uniting sustainability and business through design.
-Our clients include companies such as Design Within Reach, Blu Homes, Trina Turk, and Anthropologie.
+Our clients include companies such as Design Within Reach, Hem, Trina Turk and Anthropologie.